ammdias/finctrl/MANUAL.md

       (11) baking power: -0.85 (food, grocery)

 Another thing we can change is a tag name, but beware this will change this tag for all parcels!
-Just for an example, let's change *breakfast* to *dairy*:
+Just for an example, let's change *breakfast* to *snacks*:

-    Test > ch tag breakfast to dairy
+    Test > ch tag breakfast to snacks
     Test > sh tr 6
     Account: Bank (id: 2)
     Description: Supermarket
     Total amount: -5.72
-    Date: 2022-01-04
+    Date: 2023-01-04
     Parcels:
       (6) eggs: -0.85 (food, grocery)
       (7) baking flour: -0.45 (food, grocery)
       (8) refined sugar: -0.69 (food, grocery)
-      (9) butter: -1.39 (dairy, food)
+      (9) butter: -1.39 (food, snacks)
       (10) chocolate: -1.49 (food, sweets)
       (11) baking power: -0.85 (food, grocery)

-All parcels tagged with *breakfast* would now be tagged with *dairy* which may not be what you intended...
-If what you intended was to remove the tag *breakfast* from parcel 9 only and to replace it with the tag dairy you could have used the [delete tag] command and then [add tag]:
+All parcels tagged with *breakfast* would now be tagged with *snacks* which may not be what you intended...
+If what you intended was to remove the tag *breakfast* from parcel 9 only and to replace it with the tag *snacks* you could have used the [delete tag] command and then [add tag].
+Let's use this method to change the tag on the butter parcel from *snacks* to *dairy*:

-(if you try this after the previous command it will fail, because parcel 9 is already tagged with *dairy*)

-    Test > delete tag breakfast from 9
+    Test > delete tag snacks from 9
     Test > add tag dairy to 9
+    Test > sh tr 6
+    Account: Bank (id: 2)
+    Description: Supermarket
+    Total amount: -5.72
+    Date: 2023-01-04
+    Parcels:
+      (6) eggs: -0.85 (food, grocery)
+      (7) baking flour: -0.45 (food, grocery)
+      (8) refined sugar: -0.69 (food, grocery)
+      (9) butter: -1.39 (dairy, food)
+      (10) chocolate: -1.49 (food, sweets)
+      (11) baking powder: -0.85 (food, grocery)

 [delete tag] without a parcel number will delete the referred tag from **all parcels**.